IamSamD/vdi-wsl-setup/README.md

 To acheive this we create a 'main' distribution which we configure with the initial sudo user.

-We export the main distribution for each user that needs one.
+We export the main distribution.

-The distribution name should be the same as the user that will use it.

-We then import each distribution, one per user and run a script via WSL to set up the user in their distro
+We then import a distribution for each user and run scripts via WSL to set up the user in their distro and the local software they need.

 If a user is as admin and should have sudo on their distribution, you can add them to the `sudousers` list in the config file.